Skip to main content

 Fundamentals

 You may have arrived here holding a lab report, a collection of symptoms, or simply a deep sense of knowing that something within your body’s intricate systems is misaligned.
-Perhaps you’ve been told your are elevated, a piece of information that can feel confusing, even dissonant.
+Perhaps you’ve been told your estrogen levels are elevated, a piece of information that can feel confusing, even dissonant.

 The term “estrogen” is culturally loaded, often filed away as a uniquely female hormone.
 This understanding, however, is incomplete.
 Your body, in its profound intelligence, utilizes a spectrum of hormonal messengers to conduct its daily symphony of functions.
 Estrogen is a vital instrument in the male orchestra, and understanding its proper role is the first step toward reclaiming your vitality.